0.8 kilometres away in Budapest

 Budapest is at the center of the new Europe that integrates East and West.
 Just a few hours from Vienna, Prague, and Belgrade, Budapest has been chosen by numerous international organizationsincluding the UN and major multinational companiesas a base of operations.
 It is a vibrant city that is comfortable, affordable, and safe.

-Located in Budapest and accredited in both Hungary and the United States, CEU draws on the research tradition of great American universities and the most valuable intellectual traditions of Central Europe.
-The University offers English-language graduate programs in the social sciences and humanities, business and economics, environmental sciences and policy, law, and mathematics.
+CEU draws on the research tradition of great American universities as well as the most valuable intellectual legacies of Central Europe.
+It offers English-language graduate programs in the social sciences and humanities, business and economics, environmental sciences and policy, law, and mathematics.

 We are CEU.
 And we invite you to join us.